 F. Samuel Eberts III.
 Sam Eberts is an accomplished senior executive and board member with over 25 years of success with Fortune 500 companies in health care, consumer, and industrial services.
 He chairs the Daerter Group, a venture firm in North Carolina and New York providing seed investment for promising start-ups in health care and IoT technology.
-He recently retired as the Chief Legal Officer, Corporate Secretary and Senior Vice President of Global Corporate Affairs for Laboratory Corporation of America® Holdings (NYSE: LH ).
-At LabCorp, Eberts led the Global Corporate Affairs group, with enterprise-wide responsibility for the global Legal, Compliance, Corporate Secretary, Shareholder Services, Public Policy/Government Relations, Community Affairs/Philanthropy, Privacy and Security functions.
+He recently retired as the Chief Legal Officer, Corporate Secretary and Senior Vice President of Global Corporate Affairs for Laboratory Corporation of America® Holdings (NYSE: LH).
+At LabCorp, Eberts led the Global Corporate Affairs/Philanthropy, privacy and Security functions.
 Mr. Eberts serves on the Board of Trustees for Endicott College in Beverly, Mass. and the Alamance Community College Foundation in Graham, N.C.
 He is the past Chair of Easter Seals/UCP of North Carolina and Virginia.
 Eberts serves on the advisory boards for the Woodrow Wilson Center for International Scholars in Washington, D.C. and the World Policy Institute in New York, non-partisan think tanks for global policy analysis.
 Previously, he was a partner and served on the Board and the Investment Committee for MedCap Funds in Boston, Mass., an early-stage health care technology fund and Alpha Marketing in Raleigh, a channel marketing firm.
 Eberts has served on the Health Care Policy Leadership Council at Harvard University's Kennedy School and presently serves on the Corporate Governance Forum at Harvard Law School.
 He is a member of the Council for Entrepreneurial Development, one of the largest entrepreneurial networks in the United States and is an active mentor working with entrepreneurs providing practical, day-to-day professional advice and coaching.
-Mr. Eberts is a frequent speaker on healthcare and leadership and has served as a guest lecturer at Harvard University's Kennedy School of Government, Duke and Wake F
+Mr. Eberts is a frequent speaker on healthcare and leadership and has served as a guest lecturer at Harvard University's Kennedy School of Government, Duke and Wake Forest University Schools of Law, Baylor University School of Management.
+He has also served as an Adjunct Associate Professor at the University of Texas School of Public Healt